 By Christine Kim and Hyonhee Shin

-SEOUL (Reuters) – A U.S. B-1B bomber flew over the Korean peninsula on Wednesday, the South Korean military said, as part of a large-scale joint aerial drill that has been denounced by North Korea as pushing the peninsula to the brink of nuclear war.
+SEOUL (Reuters) - A U.S. B-1B bomber on Wednesday joined large-scale U.S.-South Korean military exercises that North Korea has denounced as pushing the peninsula to the brink of nuclear war, as tension mounts between the North and the United States.

-The bomber flew from Guam and joined U.S. F-22 and F-35 stealth fighters in the exercises with South Korea.
-The drills, which kicked off on Monday and will run until Friday, are being conducted at a time of heightened tensions on the peninsula.
+The bomber flew from the Pacific U.S.-administered territory of Guam and joined U.S. F-22 and F-35 stealth fighters in the annual exercises, which run until Friday.

-North Korea regularly threatens South Korea, the United States and their allies, and its official KCNA state news agency said at the weekend U.S. President Donald Trump’s administration was “begging for nuclear war” by staging the drills.
+North Korea regularly threatens to destroy South Korea, the United States and Japan.
+Its official KCNA state news agency said at the weekend that U.S. President Donald Trump's administration was "begging for nuclear war" by staging the drills.

-The drills also coincided with a rare visit to the isolated North by United Nations political affairs chief Jeffrey Feltman.
+The U.S.-South Korea drills coincide with a rare visit to the isolated North by U.N. political affairs chief Jeffrey Feltman.

 Feltman, a former senior U.S. State Department official, is the highest-level U.N. official to visit North Korea since 2012.
-The U.S. State Department said on Tuesday he was not carrying any message from Washington during his visit.
+The State Department said on Tuesday he was not carrying any message from Washington.

-South Korean President Moon Jae-in will visit China next Wednesday for a summit with his counterpart Xi Jinping, Seoul’s presidential Blue House said on Wednesday.
-North Korea’s increasing nuclear and missile capability would top the agenda, it said.
+South Korean President Moon Jae-in will visit China next Wednesday for a summit with his counterpart Xi Jinping, Seoul's presidential Blue House said.
+North Korea's increasing nuclear and missile capability would top the agenda, it said.

-The annual exercise, called “Vigilant Ace”, is designed to enhance joint readiness and operational capability of U.S. extended deterrence, South Korea’s Joint Chiefs of Staff said in a statement.
+The military exercises, called "Vigilant Ace", are designed to enhance joint readiness and operational capability of U.S. extended deterrence, South Korea's Joint Chiefs of Staff said in a statement.

 North Korea has vehemently criticised the drills since the weekend, saying the exercise precipitates U.S. and South Korean "self-destruction".

 China and Russia had proposed that the United States and South Korea stop major military exercises in exchange for North Korea halting its weapons programmes.
-Beijing formally calls the idea the “dual suspension” proposal.
+China is North Korea's lone major ally and fears widespread instability on its border.

-Russia also has communication channels open with North Korea and Moscow is ready to exert its influence on Pyongyang, the RIA news agency quoted Russian Deputy Foreign Minister Igor Morgulov as saying on Tuesday.
+Russia also has communication channels open with North Korea and is ready to exert its influence, the RIA news agency quoted Russian Deputy Foreign Minister Igor Morgulov as saying on Tuesday.

-(Reporting by Christine Kim and Hyonhee Shin; Additional reporting by Michelle Nichols at the UNITEDNATIONS, Arshad Mohammed and David Brunnstrom in WASHINGTON, and Vladimir Soldatkin in MOSCOW; Editing by Paul Tait)
+(Reporting by Christine Kim and Hyonhee Shin; Additional reporting by Michelle Nichols at the UNITED NATIONS, Arshad Mohammed and David Brunnstrom in WASHINGTON, Vladimir Soldatkin in MOSCOW, and Michael Martina in BEIJING; Editing by Nick Macfie)